christianacca/web-api-starter/docs/deploy-app.md

    ./tools/dev-scripts/deploy.ps1 -InfA Continue -Login -SubscriptionId xxxxxxxx-xxxx-xxxxxxxxx-xxxxxxxxxxxx
    ````
 7. Test that it worked:
-   * browse to the "Api health Url" printed to the console
+   * browse to the "Api Url" printed to the console
    * Import the postman [collection](../tests/postman/api.postman_collection.json) and [environment](../tests/postman/api-dev.postman_environment.json),
      change the baseUrl postman variable to the "Api Url" printed to the console.
 Run the requests in the collection